swmtr/CPU-temperature-alert-to-telegram/README.md

 ## Automating the notifications

-When the script notifies you correctly of the negative el. prices, the next step is to automate it.
+When the script notifies you correctly of the temperature rise, the next step is to automate it.

 Run the following command to open your crontab.